neurodata/r-mgc/README.md

 # System Requirements

+## Hardware Requirements

+The following tutorial was tested on Ubuntu 16.04.

+## Software Requirements

 Before setting up the MGC package, users should have R version 3.4.0 or higher, and several packages set up from CRAN.

-## Installing R version 3.4.2 on Ubuntu
+### Installing R version 3.4.2 on Ubuntu 16.04

 the latest version of R can be installed by adding the latest repository to `apt`: